European customers buy without national VAT

 Other legislation includes:

-Binding implementing measures to ensure uniform application of the VAT Directive can be found in the VAT Implementing Regulation (Council Regulation (EU) No 282/2011).
-Those measures are directly applicable without transposition into national law.
-In addition, Member States, to prevent fraud or simplify procedures for collecting VAT, may be authorised to derogate from the VAT Directive (see the list of derogations).
+Binding implementing measures to ensure the uniform application of the VAT Directive can be found in the VAT Implementing Regulation (Council Regulation (EU) No 282/2011).
+These measures are directly applicable without transposition into national law.
+In addition, to prevent fraud or simplify VAT collection procedures, Member States may be authorised to derogate from the VAT Directive (see the list of derogations).

 Application

-Each Member State is responsible for the transposition of these provisions into national legislation and their correct application within its territory although it is bound by implementing measures adopted at EU level.
-The primary responsibility for informing about the interpretation and application of these provisions rests with Member States.
+Each Member State is responsible for transposing these provisions into national legislation and for their correct application within its territory, although it is bound by implementing measures adopted at EU level.
+The primary responsibility for providing information on the interpretation and application of these provisions lies with the Member States.

-Member States are in their application of EU provisions on VAT guided by discussions in the VAT Committee.
+In applying EU VAT provisions, Member States are guided by discussions in the VAT Committee.

 Links to websites:

 On 6 May 2015, the European Commission announced its Strategy for the EU Digital Single Market.
-In this context, the Commission should make legislative proposals to modernise VAT for cross-border e-commerce and reduce the administrative burden on businesses arising from different VAT regimes.
+In this context, the Commission is to make legislative proposals to modernise VAT for cross‑border e‑commerce and reduce the administrative burden on businesses arising from different VAT regimes.
 This includes:

-- Introducing a common EU-wide simplification measure (VAT threshold) to help small start-up e-commerce businesses;
+- Introducing a common EU‑wide simplification measure (a VAT threshold) to help small start‑up e‑commerce businesses;

 - Allowing for home country controls including a single audit of cross-border businesses for VAT purposes and;